-Join Eric Wing for an in-depth discussion in this video Including fire department inlet connectors, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Including fire department inlet connectors, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - There's more to sprinkler systems…than just pipe and sprinklers.…Let's start looking at other items,…such how the fire department…can hook into your water supply.…In this video, we're going to choose…a fire department inlet connector.…We will then run pipe off the connector…and up through our building.…To get started, let's jump into Autocad,…into our Fire_department drawing.…In your work space switching,…let's make sure piping is set Current.…Let's go to our Equipment tab.…

 On the very top, let's click on Mechanical Equipment.…In Fire Protection, let's drill in…to where it says Fire Department Inlet Connectors.…Let's scroll down to 3-Way Flush.…Select the top one.…Now select the bottom one.…That's nice as you get a pretty good preview…of what you're able to bring in.…I'm going to grab the one with the plate on it.…For my elevation, right down here,…I set 4 feet, and hit Enter.…

 Now let's click into our drawing area.…Let's scroll down to this wall here.…Remember we have our snaps turned off.…So it's shift, right click, and select Nearest.…